The Zimmer Program for partially hyperbolic actions: Smooth Partially Hyperbolic Actions

-Recall that a {\it common stable foliation} is a foliation $\mc W$ whose leaves are given by $\bigcap_{k=1}^n W^s_{a_k}(x)$ for some collection $a_1,\dots,a_k$ of Anosov elements of $\R^k$.
+Recall that a {\it common stable foliation} is a foliation $W$ of $X$ whose leaves are given by $\bigcap_{k=1}^n W^s_{a_k}(x)$ for some collection $a_1,\dots,a_k$ of partially hyperbolic elements of $\R^k$.
 Common stable foliations are H\"older foliations with smooth leaves (see \cite[Lemma 4.5]{Spatzier-Vinhage}).